sharathrao13/parallelcomputing/README.md

 *A repository to store assignment and project code

 ## Assignment 1
-### Performance Analysis of Matrix Multiplication and Matrix Transposition using
+### Performance Analysis of Matrix Multiplication and Matrix Transposition
 1. C for loops
 2. SIMD Instructions
 3 BLAS